ishahammam/CurrencyConversionApp/README.md

     -------------------------------------------------------------
-    Class TestCurrencyConversion
+    Class app.TestCurrencyConversion
     -------------------------------------------------------------

     Inside the main() method:
-    1) Create an object of the CurrencyConversion class
+    1) Create an object of the app.CurrencyConversion class
 	2) Create an object of the Scanner class for taking the inputs
 	3) Prompt for Input(s):
 		* The amount in EUR that needs to be converted